steber97/RecursionFairies_AdaProject/README.md

 Once we had all the data, our first task was to clean it.
 We came across a variety of challenges during this task:
 - The first dilemme was to decide on which locations we were going to apply the prediction.
 USA is a big and complex country.
 It is composed of states, federal districts, territories, ...
 After discussion, we decided to apply our data analysis on all the 50 states and the District of Colombia to have more global results.
 - The most frequent challenge was missing data.
 For example the state of Hawaii was missing in the rent dataset or life expectancy was missing for Maine and Wisconsin.
 We found all the missing data on internet, allowing to have a precise recovery (since otherwise we would have had to drop this features or approximate the missing values.
 - Another challenge was to select meaningful information for our model.
-Since we had to predict the HDI for only 51 locations (50 states and 1 district), we decided to be quite selectif to avoid overfiting problems with our machine learning prediction.
+Since we had to predict the HDI for only 51 locations (50 states and 1 district), we decided to be quite selective to avoid overfiting problems with our machine learning prediction.

-Given the high number of datasets that we have analyzed, we decided to perform the data cleaning process in separate files, in order to avoid one single notebook with a huge amount of lines of code, all independent from each other.

 The notebook that we have written in order to clean and analyze the datasets are:
 - `crime.ipynb`: a crime dataset is analyzed, we hope to extract good insights on the quality of life given the number of crimes committed in all states